automl-private/significance_analysis/README.md

 | Algorithm2                    | Benchmark2                   | x..xxx                    | 2                                          |

 In this dataset, there are two different algorithms, trained on two benchmarks for two iterations each.
 The variable-names (system_id, input_id...) can be customized, but have to be consistent throughout the dataset, i.e. not "mean" for one benchmark and "estimate" for another.
 The `conduct_analysis` function is then called with the dataset and the variable-names as parameters.
 Optionally the dataset can be binned according to a fourth variable (bin_id) and the analysis is conducted on each of the bins seperately, as shown in the code example above.
-To do this, provide the name of the bin_id-variable, the bin intervals and the labels for thems.
+To do this, provide the name of the bin_id-variable and if wanted the exact bins and bin labels.
+Otherwise a bin for each unique value will be created.

 ## Installation

+Using R, >=4.0.0
+install packages: Matrix, emmeans, lmerTest and lme4

 Using pip

 ```bash
 pip install significance-analysis
 ```

-Using R, >=4.0.0
-install packages: Matrix, emmeans, lmerTest

 ## Usage